-1. Occupancy and Construction type: Building 26 is currently classified as B occupancy, and Type III-N construction.
-Table 5A of the CBC allows Occupancy B to be construction type III-N. There is a fire alarm and perimeter door security system in place, and no fire suppression system.
+1. Occupancy and Construction type: The building is classified as Group B and Type III-N construction.
+Table 5-A of the CBC allows Occupancy B to be construction Type III-N.

-Recommendation: The current occupancy is permitted for the building construction type.
+Recommendation: The building construction type is allowable for the occupancy type currently housed in the building.